cucumber/docs/content/cucumber/configuration.md

 # Environment Variables
 {{% block "java" %}}
-Cucumber-jvm does not support configuration of Cucumber with an `env` file.
+Cucumber-JVM does not support configuration of Cucumber with an `env` file.
 {{% /block %}}

 {{% block "javascript" %}}